 Telerivet only partially supports dual SIM phones.
-Telerivet can receive messages on both SIMs but will not be able to tell which SIM the message was received on, and it will only send messages through the primary SIM.
+The Telerivet Gateway app can receive messages on both SIMs but will not be able to tell which SIM the message was received on, and it will only send messages through the primary SIM.

 If you need to send and receive messages through multiple SIMs we recommend using two separate Android phones.

-How much does it cost per message to send SMS via the Telerivet Android app?
+How much does it cost per message to send SMS via the Telerivet Gateway app?